DLQF/Dataism/content/authors/ryan_bradley/_index.md

 user_groups:
   - Researchers
 ---
-Ryan Bradley is a Sophomore in Computer Science at VT.
-He is interested in algorithmic trading and everything regarding quantitative finance.
+Ryan Bradley is a Sophomore pursuing Computer Science within the College of Engineering.
+His experience lies in market sentiment analysis and algorithmic trading strategies.